Boku52500/Metaweb/replit.md

 ## Overview

-This is a full-stack web application for a Georgian web development company called Metaweb.
-The application is built as a marketing website showcasing web development services, portfolio, team, and contact information.
-It features a modern React frontend with a Node.js/Express backend, designed to attract potential clients for website development services in Georgia.
+This is a full-stack web application for Metaweb, a professional web development company.
+The application is built as a comprehensive marketing website showcasing web development services, portfolio, pricing, and contact information.
+It features a modern React frontend with a Node.js/Express backend, designed to attract potential clients for website development services.

-**Current Status:** SEO optimization phase completed with comprehensive Georgian keyword targeting, schema markup, sitemap, and FAQ section for voice search optimization.
-Project is now optimized for achieving #1 ranking in Georgian search results for "საიტის დამზადება" and related terms.
+**Current Status:** Complete language transformation from Georgian to English completed successfully.
+The website has been fully translated with all Georgian text converted to professional English, targeting English-speaking markets.
+All components, forms, navigation, and content now use English while maintaining sophisticated animations and professional design aesthetics.

 ## User Preferences